KrishDave1/BuyBest-Depreciated/README.md

 - **Smart Search**: Our powerful search function allows you to quickly locate products using keywords, categories, and filters, saving you valuable time.

+- **Category Filtering**: Easily filter products by category, making it simple to find the items you're interested in.

 - **Detailed Product Pages**: Discover in-depth information about each product, including images, descriptions, customer reviews, and related products.

 - **Effortless Cart Management**: Add products to your cart, review them, and easily proceed to checkout for a seamless purchasing process.